The 46 Best Gifts for Travelers, According to Travel Experts

 Red and purple belt securing a white tote bag to a suitcase handle

-Secure any type of tote, backpack, or handbag to your suitcase handle with this travel belt.
+Secure any type of tote, backpack, or handbag to your suitcase handle with this travel belt that doubles as a sling bag.

 Courtesy of Cincha

-These colorful belts allow travelers to secure any type of personal item to a suitcase handle so it doesn’t slide off while maneuvering through the airport.
-Here’s how it works: Simply slip the elastic loop of the belt over the handle of your carry-on and snap its buckle around the front of your personal item.
-It’s made with vegan leather accents and is adjustable to 45 inches to accommodate even the most overstuffed tote bag.
-Plus, for every belt sold, Cincha donates 100 airline miles to Miles4Migrants to help reconnect migrant families.
+These dual-purpose belt bags can be worn as a sling to carry small essentials like passports and keys, or can be used to secure personal items to a suitcase handle so they don’t slide off while maneuvering through the airport.
+Simply slip the elastic loop of the belt bag over the handle of your carry-on and snap its buckle around the front of your personal item.
+The strap is adjustable to 49 inches.
+For every belt sold, Cincha donates 100 airline miles to Miles4Migrants to help reconnect migrant families.

 Black fleece headband with headphones built into it